 Mardela Middle & High School

-- Mardela Middle & High School's student population of 661 students has stayed relatively flat over five school years.
+- Mardela Middle & High School's student population of 692 students has grown by 5% over five school years.

 |Grades Offered||Grades 6-12|

 |Total Classroom Teachers||50 teachers|